leechristinee/leechristinee/README.md

 <br/>

-_💞️ Looking for an intership and am always open to collaborating on personal projects<br/>
+_💞️ Looking for an internship and am always open to collaborating on personal projects<br/>
 📫 Personal email: lee28.christine@gmail.com_